 In the colder months, it’s essential to keep your home nice and toasty, but there are plenty of ways in which you may be losing heat throughout your house.
-You may not notice it, or even be aware that these things are causing you to increase your central heating.
+Unfortunately, you may not notice it or even be aware that these things are causing you to increase your central heating.

 When you turn the central heating on, you want it to do its job and warm up your home.
 However, if your home isn’t adequately insulated, you’ll be dealing with heat loss.
 As well as this, you’ll also be wasting a significant amount of money as well.

-We’ve put together several ways in which you may be losing heat and how you can reduce/prevent heat loss in your property.
+We’ve put together several ways you can reduce/prevent heat loss in your property.

 Surprisingly, a shelf above a radiator can help to improve how effectively a radiator warms a room.
-Heat from a radiator rises towards the ceiling, but installing a simple shelf above will allow heat to move forward into the room.
+The heat from a radiator rises towards the ceiling, but installing a simple shelf above will allow heat to move forward into the room.

-With a quarter of heat being lost through the roof, it pays to insulate your loft or flat roof.
+With a quarter of heat lost through the roof, it pays to insulate your loft or flat roof.
 The simplest way to prevent heat loss is by installing insulation in the loft cavity.
-Make sure there are no gaps left uncovered and you should find yourself feeling much warmer at home.
+Ensure no gaps are left uncovered, and you should find yourself feeling much warmer at home.

 Nowadays, most people don’t use chimneys.
 With electric and gas fires installed in most homes, chimneys are used less and less.
 An open flue is like having a window open in your home at all times.
 And as chimneys are designed to draw air from a building, they are a significant cause of heat loss.